|

 Amanda and I were blessed with our first child Robert on Christmas day 2002.

-Having been self employed for five years I felt that God was calling me to expand my ministry.
-I stopped teaching music in schools at the end of the summer term 2008 to allow me time to start 'Vine Youth Ministry'.
-Vine is being created to show young people that God loves each one of them and more details will be available shortly on its new website.
+Having been self-employed for five years I felt that God was calling me to expand my ministry.
+I stopped teaching music in schools at the end of the summer term 2008 to allow time to start 'Vine Youth Ministry'.
+VYM’s vision is to show young people that God loves each one of them, and more details are available at 'Vine Youth Ministry'.

-God continues to bless my family and it's a joy to be able to serve him sharing my love of music and the talents that he has given me.
+God continues to bless my family and it's a joy to be able to serve Him sharing my love of music and the talents that He has given me.

 Every Blessing,